MobileChromeApps/mobile-chrome-apps/README.md

 Set yourself up for mobile app development on [iOS](http://docs.phonegap.com/en/edge/guide_getting-started_ios_index.md.html#Getting%20Started%20with%20iOS) or [Android](http://docs.phonegap.com/en/edge/guide_getting-started_android_index.md.html#Getting%20Started%20with%20Android).

+ * For iOS, you will need to have XCode 4 installed, with the iOS SDK.

+ * For Android, download and install the Android Development Kit.
+You will need to ensure that the 'android' and 'adb' commands are in your path.
+Download and install the Android 4.2.2 SDK, and the Google Play Services APIs.

 ### node.js

 Install a recent version of [node.js](http://nodejs.org) (Node 0.6.x, which ships with several Linux distributions, is too old for the current tooling)